 The ribbon for the Soldier’s Medal is 1 3/8 inches wide and has 15 stripes.
-On either end of the medal there is a 3/8 inch stripe of Ultramarine Blue.
+On either end of the medal, there is a 3/8 inch stripe of Ultramarine Blue.
 Between the end stripes, there are 13 White and Old Glory Red stripes of equivalent width.

-The Soldier's Medal is awarded to any individual whom while serving in the Armed Forces of the United States, or any citizen of a friendly foreign nation that while working with the United States Army, is recognized by heroism not concerning direct encounter with an enemy.
+The Soldier's Medal is awarded to any individual whom while serving in the Armed Forces of the United States, or any citizen of a friendly foreign nation that while working with the United States Army, is recognized for heroism not concerning direct encounter with an enemy.
 A degree of valor as required for the award of Distinguished Flying Cross is required for the awarding of the Soldier's Medal.
-The act justifying the award of the medal must have entailed a personal risk or hazard and the personal choice of a risk of their life under condition not concerning direct encounter with an enemy.
-Simply saving a life will not be basis for the award.
+The act justifying the award of the medal must have entailed a personal risk or hazard and the personal choice of a risk of their life under conditions not concerning direct encounter with an enemy.
+Simply saving a life will not be a basis for the award.

 In 1922, the War Department recognized acts of bravery should be acknowledged and began issuing orders for acts of bravery during times of peace.
 Because of this, an Act of Congress (Public Law 446-69th Congress, 2 July 1926 (44 Stat.
 780)) recognized the Soldier's Medal of those acts of valor that did not concern direct encounter with an enemy.
 The Quartermaster General, on 11 August 1926, was ordered by the Secretary of War, via a letter signed by The Adjutant General, to plan and propose fitting designs of the Soldier's Medal.